 How To Avoid Barbecue/Grill Fires

-July is the best month for barbecue with the Fourth holiday and too much summer fun.
+July is the best month for a barbecue with the Fourth of July holiday and plenty of summer fun.
 Unfortunately, it is also the most common month for grill fires.
 Of the approximately 10,200 grill fires each year, 17% happen in July:

 |% Total Grill Fires|